Omicron quickly becomes dominant variant in Florida county’s wastewater samples - NewsBreak

 That’s based on wastewater samples.
 Officials said Wednesday that the omicron variant has quickly surpassed the delta variant in collections taken from wastewater sampling sites in Orange County.

-Preliminary tests last week detected omicron and additional testing Monday confirmed the finding.’90 Day Fiancé’ star Jason Hitch dies of complications of COVID-19, family says
+Preliminary tests last week detected omicron and additional testing Monday confirmed the finding.

 “The tests confirmed with certainty that omicron is rapidly becoming the prevalent variant found in all three of Orange County’s wastewater plants,” Orange County Mayor Jerry Demings said at a news conference Wednesday.
 “I will reiterate that the delta variant was still seen, but in smaller proportions.”